-College structures, processes and groups are inclusive, celebrating diversity and nurturing relationships.
+College structures, processes, and groups are inclusive, celebrating diversity, and nurturing relationships.

-- 2.1 Promote inclusiveness and community. - 2.2 Seek, respect and celebrate diversity.
+- 2.1 Promote inclusiveness and community. - 2.2 Seek, respect, and celebrate diversity.

-- With the belief that the feeling of inclusiveness increases engagement and life/job satisfaction, Crafton will undertake deliberate programmatic activities and events to ensure students and staff feel included and important, (such as, diversity activities and events, lectures, professional development activities), Safe Space Allies, hiring practices, etc. - Target measures may include demographic diversity, student satisfaction surveys, and employee satisfaction surveys.
+- With the belief that the feeling of inclusiveness increases engagement and life/job satisfaction, Crafton Hills College will undertake deliberate programmatic activities and events to ensure students and staff feel included and important. - Target measures may include demographic diversity, student satisfaction surveys, and employee satisfaction surveys.